nflverse/nfldata/README.md

 > install.packages("tidyverse")
 ```

-To download, for example, the standings data into R use the following command:
+To download, for example, the standings data into your R enviornment, run the following:

 ``` r
 > library(tidyverse)